-Our compensation committee approved a revision to the TSR modifier applicable to the PRU awards granted beginning in 2013 to provide for a modifier that compares our TSR to the TSR of a group of peer companies (which we refer to as the TSR Peer Group) over the three-year performance period, instead of the broader S&P 600.
-Our compensation committee believes that the selected peer group is more appropriate for determining TSR under our PRU Program as it provides a comparison of our company's stock price performance against our global competitors and better alignment with shareholder investment choices.
-For 2014, our compensation committee selected the following companies to comprise the 2014 TSR Peer Group:
+Our compensation committee approved a revision to the TSR modifier applicable to the PRU awards granted to provide for a modifier that compares our TSR to the TSR of a group of peer companies (which we refer to as the TSR Peer Group) over the three-year performance period.
+Our compensation committee believes that the selected peer group is more appropriate for determining TSR under our PRU Program as it provides a comparison of our Company's stock price performance against our global competitors and better alignment with stock holder investment choices.
+For 2016, the compensation committee modified our peer group to better reflect our competitors in the contract electronic manufacturing sector as viewed by the market and investment communities.
+As a result, they set the minimum threshold at 10% of our TSR Peer Group as a modifier for a payout.
+For 2015, our compensation committee selected the following companies to comprise the 2015 TSR Peer Group (collectively the "2015 TSR Peer Group"):

 - AT&S Austria Technologie

-- Kingboard Chemical Holdings Ltd.

-- Ibiden Co., Ltd.

-- Sanmina Corporation

-- Unimicron Technology Corp.

-- WUS Printed Circuit Co., Ltd.

-- AT&S Austria Technologie

 - Flextronics International Ltd.

+- HannStar Board Corporation ٠

+- Nanya Technology Corporat .

+- SimmTech Co.
+Ltd.

+- Unitech Printed Circuit Board Corp. ٠

+- AT&S Austria Technologie ٠

+- ٠ Flextronics International Ltd.

 - HannStar Board Corporation

-- Nanya Technology Corporation
+- Nanya Technology Corporat

 - SimmTech Co.
 Ltd.

+- Plexus

-- Unitech Printed Circuit Board Corp.
+Unitech Printed Circuit Board Corp.